DistriNet/decoyauth/README.md

 # Latest Updates

 - 7 February 2025: Presentation at the [PAKE'25 workshop](https://afonsoarriaga.github.io/pake-25/) in Luxembourg.
+The [slides are public](docs/pake2025-slides.pdf).